tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 It may bring back unpleasant memories of the quizzes, tests, and exams we suffered through in school.

-But I have another theory: some people are afraid of their own subconscious.
+For others, I have another theory: some people are afraid of their own subconscious.

-Some of us are very conscious of our observations and decisions.
-This awareness tends to increase as we get older.

- notice patterns in how we
-act instinctively and how these observations and decisions affect our relationships.

-Mindfulness is becoming increasingly popular.

-One drawback
+#### Fear

 Are you afraid of your own subconscious?
 Regrettably, I feel some people are.

 ## 1. Questions: